Megan Rapinoe: College career

 As a sophomore in 2006, Rapinoe was among the nation's leading scorers with ten goals and two assists in eleven matches.
-During a match against Washington State University on October 5, she suffered her first season-ending anterior cruciate ligament injury (ACL) injury.
-Despite her injury, she was one of four Portland players in the program's history, including Christine Sinclair, Tiffeny Milbrett and Shannon MacMillan, to score 25 goals and 15 assists in two seasons.
+During a match against Washington State University on October 5, she suffered a season-ending anterior cruciate ligament (ACL) injury.
+Despite the injury, she was one of four Portland Pilots players in history with 25 goals and 15 assists over two seasons.
 In 2007, Rapinoe suffered her second season-ending ACL injury two games into the season.
 She was granted a medical hardship waiver by the National Collegiate Athletic Association (NCAA) but did not use it.
+Rapinoe later said that getting injured was one of the best things that ever happened to her.
+She said it made her stronger and a "better person", and gave her a deeper appreciation for her endeavors as a soccer player.

-After taking her time to recover from her second ACL injury, Rapinoe returned for the 2008 season and was on the starting lineup in all 22 games for the Pilots.
-She helped the team secure a 20–2 record scoring five goals and serving 13 assists.
+After recovering from her second ACL injury, Rapinoe returned for the 2008 season and was on the starting lineup in all 22 games for the Pilots.
+She scored five goals and served 13 assists, helping the team to a 20–2 record.
 Her 13 assists ranked first for the Pilots as well as in the West Coast Conference and she was named West Coast Conference Player of the Year.
 She was also named a Soccer America First-Team All-American and NSCAA Second Team All-American.
-Although she had one more season of college eligibility remaining due to her NCAA medical hardship waiver, she opted to enter the Women's Professional Soccer Draft instead.
-Rapinoe's 88-point career, including 30 goals and 28 assists, ranks tenth in the school's history despite her playing only 60 games.
+Although she had one more season of college eligibility remaining due to her hardship waiver, she opted to enter the Women's Professional Soccer Draft instead.
+Rapinoe's 88-point career, including 30 goals and 28 assists over 60 games, ranks tenth in the school's history.